Keto Chinese Breakfast Chaffle

 This simple to make recipe for a Keto Chinese Breakfast Chaffle recipe is a delicious version of a savory pancake that is famous in China.
 If you have never experienced a Jian Bing, you are in for a real treat.
 I was lucky to live for a number of years in Beijing and this is one of my favorite street foods and could be found on every corner.
 I have recently heard that the majority of the jian bing operators have been shut down now which is a shame.
 I have no doubt though that this wonderful recipe will survive.

-This chaffle version of a Jian Bing makes this recipe really quick and easy to make, which means you can have breakfast or a simple meal ready in just minutes.
-The recipe serves 1 person but these are so quick to make that it will take no time to make more serves.
+You’ll love this chaffle version of a Jian Bing, as it’s really quick and easy to make, which means you can have breakfast or a simple meal ready in just minutes.
+While the recipe serves 1 person but these are so quick to make that it will take no time to make more serves.
 The beauty of a chaffle is that anyone can make them and and they are actually quite fun to make.
 Note that you can make 1 large chaffle or 2 mini chaffles with this recipe so it will suit a standard or a mini waffle maker.

 Check out this video to see just how easy these are to make.
 Make sure you subscribe to my youTube channel if you want to see more videos like this one.